beta-tester/RPi-PXE-Server/README.md

 `#=========== END ===========`<br />
 comments.

-### p2-include-handle.sh
+### p2-include-handle.sh / c2-custom-handle.sh
-includes all handler to control what image to download and expose to the pxe-server **if you don't want some iso images getting downloaded and mounted, you can disable images from handling '#'.<br />
+includes all handler to control what image to download and expose to the pxe-server<br />
+if you don't want some iso images getting downloaded and mounted, you can disable images from handling '#'.<br />
 or '-' to uninstall the previous downloaded image and undo all mounting stuff for that image to free disk space.<br />
-e.g.:**
+e.g.:
 ```
 handle_item  '+'  iso   UBUNTU_X64;
 handle_item  '-'  iso   UBUNTU_LTS_X64;
 handle_item  '#'  iso   UBUNTU_DAILY_X64         timestamping;
 ...
 ```
+action:
    '+' = add image to PXE service
          download if not there
-          update if newer version is available
+         update if new version is available

    '-' = remove image from PXE service
          free resources on server
-          if backup exist, keep updating backup)
+         if backup exist, keep updating backup

    '#' = skip image handling
          keep everything untouched
          does not updating backup
-          good, when timestamping option is set
+         good, when timestamping option is set but want to keep the current version and you don't want to download each daily update

+type:
-iso     = iso image (ISO,UDF, ISO_HYBRID)
+   iso     = iso image (ISO, UDF, ISO_HYBRID)

-img     = harddrive image (MPT, GPT)
+   img     = hard drive image (MPT, GPT)

    kernel  = kernel

-zip_img = zip file containing an harddrive image (zip -> MTP, GPT)
+   zip_img = zip file containing a hard drive image (zip -> img -> MTP/GPT)

    rpi_pxe = only if you want to pxe boot a RPi3.
-              (copyes files from boot & root partition to local directors) requires an already mounted harddrive image (img or zip_img)
+               copies files from its selected image boot & root partition to PXE server directories requires an already mounted hard drive image (img or zip_img)
-              note: option '-' does nothing for rpi_pxe. you have to free resources for rpi_pxe by hand
+               note: Action '-' does nothing for rpi_pxe.
+It is not implemented.
+                     You have to free resources for rpi_pxe by hand

 note:
-do not put the $ infornt of the VARIABLE name !!! the handle_item functions do need the NAME of the VARIABLE (without _URL)
+   do not put the $ in fornt of the VARIABLE name !!! the handle_item functions do need the NAME of the VARIABLE (without _URL)

 ## what else you should know, when you make modification to the script...
 there are three important locations for the pxe boot and the pxe menu that must fit. otherwise the pxe menu and the following boot process can not find required files.